NJ PBS: News programming

-At the inauguration of NJ PBS (as NJTV), the network launched NJ Today, a half-hour newscast that replaced NJN News and was aired at its former weekday time slots of 6, 7:30 and 11 p.m.
+Shortly after the network's relaunch as NJTV, the network launched NJ Today, a half-hour newscast that replaced NJN News and was aired at its former weekday time slots of 6, 7:30 and 11 pm.
 It was originally anchored by WNET personality Rafael Pi Roman.
-Mike Schneider later took over the anchor role.
+Mike Schneider then replaced Pi Roman as anchor.
 It was renamed to NJTV News on November 4, 2013.
 On June 12, 2014, Schneider announced his retirement as anchor on NJTV News and was replaced by veteran journalist Mary Alice Williams on July 1.
+On May 2015, NJTV opened a television studio at Two Gateway Center in Newark.
 Williams later left the newscast after March 13, 2020, to help care for family members who were suffering from health problems.
-She eventually announced the following month on April 27, 2020, that she would step down as anchor of NJTV News.
+She eventually announced the following month on April 27, 2020, that she would resign as anchor of NJTV News.
 She was succeeded by Briana Vannozzi, who has anchored the newscast since March 15, 2020.
 She was an interim anchor until September 9, 2020, when she became a full-time anchor.
 Schneider still appears on other WNET and NJTV-produced programs, including WNET's Metrofocus.
 NJTV News is produced at the Agnes Varis studio in Two Gateway Center in Newark.
 The newscast can also be seen on sister station WNET and online via YouTube and on NJTV's website.
-Because of WNET (as well as its sister station WLIW) and WHYY carrying PBS NewsHour, NJ PBS does not carry that program, to avoid unnecessary duplication.
+Because of WNET (as well as its sister station WLIW) and WHYY carrying PBS News Hour, NJ PBS does not carry that program, to avoid unnecessary duplication.

 Michael Aron, NJN's news director at its closure and a former member of the foundation's board, revived his former NJN programs Reporters Roundtable and On the Record on NJTV.
 He also appears on NJTV News as its chief political correspondent.

 NJ Spotlight News

 On October 5, 2020, NJTV's newsroom merged with the New Jersey news site NJ Spotlight (which was acquired by WNET in 2019) and the newscasts were rebranded as NJ Spotlight News.
 In May 2022, NJ Spotlight News released its first podcast series, Hazard NJ, hosted by journalist Jordan Gass-Pooré.

+On August 7, 2026, Montclair State University, the operator of NJ PBS, announced that the university will acquire NJ Spotlight form The WNET Group and will have its assets integrated into NJ PBS and would also keep its founding editor, John Mooney, who would lead the transition into NJ PBS News.